patrickdappollonio/patrickdappollonio/README.md

 * [#400 - Fix minor inconsistencies with the API.](https://github.com/konstructio/kubefirst-api/pull/400) on `konstructio/kubefirst-api` *(merged)*
 * [#6 - Update release flow to use dynamic Go version](https://github.com/konstructio/dropkick/pull/6) on `konstructio/dropkick` *(merged)*
 * [#391 - Add GolangCI Linter.
 Run "gofmt" on all files.](https://github.com/konstructio/kubefirst-api/pull/391) on `konstructio/kubefirst-api` *(in draft)*
+### 🛠️ My Open Source projects

+*My best recommendations of projects I maintain that might help you in your day-to-day.
+Happy to take feedback or feature requests!*

+* [`patrickdappollonio/http-server`](https://github.com/patrickdappollonio/http-server): A small, but batteries-included static HTTP server.
+Includes a file explorer and support for Github-flavoured Markdown rendering.
+It's fully air-grapped, meaning it won't make any request to any third-party site (unless your code does so), so it plays well with highly-regulated environments.
+Useful for static pages like documentation.

+* [`patrickdappollonio/kubectl-slice`](https://github.com/patrickdappollonio/kubectl-slice): Have you ever wanted to split YAML manifests separated by "---" into individual files?
+This tool does that for you, and uses a template-style approach to generate filenames by tapping into typical Kubernetes YAML structure.

+* [`patrickdappollonio/gc-rust`](https://github.com/patrickdappollonio/gc-rust): I've always thought the developer experience of cloning a repo is a bit cumbersome: you have to find a path where you want to store the repo, then ensure you copied the right URL or Git reference, then run `git clone`.
+This tool simplifies that process by allowing you to clone a repo by just saying `gc <user>/<repo>`.

+* [`patrickdappollonio/tgen`](https://github.com/patrickdappollonio/tgen): My own attempt at a template tool that can be used in CI and automation environments.
+Provide a Go template either from a file or directly as an argument, load environment variables from the environment or from a file, then render the template!
+It includes a "strict" mode that prevents you from rendering a template if an environment variable that the template depends on is missing.

+* [`patrickdappollonio/wait-for`](https://github.com/patrickdappollonio/wait-for): After seeing multiple bash attempts, I decided to write my own as well.
+This is a tiny application that can query a TCP endpoint (like a website or database) and hold until the endpoint is reachable or a timeout happens.
+Super useful to use in CI/CD pipelines or `initContainers` in Kubernetes.

+* [`patrickdappollonio/tabloid`](https://github.com/patrickdappollonio/tabloid): I'm always doing `kubectl get X` and while I know some `awk`, I'm not an expert.
+This tool can parse table-like outputs found in `kubectl` and other CLI tools and use an expression engine to query and filter the output, while at the same time reformatting whitespaces and headers to make it more readable.

+* [`patrickdappollonio/nginx-vs-caddy-benchmark`](https://github.com/patrickdappollonio/nginx-vs-caddy-benchmark): Born off a Twitter argument where someone claimed Caddy was faster than Nginx, I decided to write a small environment to test that claim.
+This repo holds `docker-compose` files to spin up environments and steps to try them out.
+The idea is to get a comparison as close to apples-to-apples as possible between Caddy and Nginx.

+* [`patrickdappollonio/cloudflare-cache-purger`](https://github.com/patrickdappollonio/cloudflare-cache-purger): Looking at CI as well, whenever I deploy [my own site](https://www.patrickdap.com) I need to also purge the aggressive Cloudflare cache I have in front of it.
+This tool allows you to purge the cache by just providing a token and the zone ID.
+It's also offered as a container, so you can use it in your CI/CD pipelines.

+* [`patrickdappollonio/find-project`](https://github.com/patrickdappollonio/find-project): I like Go's `$GOPATH` and the brainless process it becomes maintaining folders with projects in your machine where `github.com/foo/bar` becomes `~/go/src/github.com/foo/bar`.
+Switching between projects though becomes a pain. `find-project` is a small tool that allows you to provide a project name and it will find the project in your `$GOPATH` by choosing whatever is closest to the root first.

+* [`patrickdappollonio/kubernetes-guestbook`](https://github.com/patrickdappollonio/kubernetes-guestbook): The Kubernetes community wrote a Guestbook in PHP that requires a Redis backend with quite a few requirements to run.
+I decided to write a version of it in Go that uses several backend options instead (as of now, basic Redis and SQL Server).
+Available both as a container and a Helm chart.
 ### ⭐ New third-party projects I'm keeping an eye on

 *Repositories I've starred recently because they were interesting, cool, or useful.*